 If you won’t know whether you can definitely attend until after the requested RSVP deadline or are unsure of exact numbers, just let the artist or organiser know so that they’ve got a list of ‘maybes’ along with the ‘definites’.
 It makes organising these events so much easier and more reassuring when you have an accurate idea of numbers well in advance so that there is plenty of food and drink for everyone.

 Similar to the above, except that the book is the focus of attention instead of art.
 Of course the book is for sale on the night.
 Visitors can meet the author and get their books signed in person.

 If you’re thinking of coming to an exhibition opening night or book launch and have any questions at all, please don’t hesitate to ask.

 Like to have a permanent reminder of an exhibition or event you have attended?

-Enjoy more than 800 images of classic Australian landscapes by purchasing your own personally signed copies of the books 'Biggest Mobs - Longest Shadows', 'Life as an Australian Horseman' & 'A Million Acre Masterpiece'.
-Most of the images in these books can be purchased as limited edition prints.
+Enjoy more than 800 images of classic Australian outback landscapes by purchasing your own personally signed copies of the books 'Biggest Mobs - Longest Shadows', 'Life as an Australian Horseman' & 'A Million Acre Masterpiece'.
+Most of the images in these books can also be purchased as limited edition prints.